dev-nilo/dev-nilo/README.md

 </p>

 <p align="left">
-  💼 I work with SQL and AdvPL, a TOTVS Protheus internal language.
+  💼 I work with SQL and AdvPL (it's a TOTVS Protheus internal language).
 It's inspired on Clipper; <br />
   🔥 Fun fact: I'm also a Brazilian Military Firefighter.
 </p>